ibrahimethemhamamci/CT-CLIP/text_classifier/README.md

 ## Training

-Adjust the file paths within the training script to point to "train_text_classifier.csv" and "valid_text_classifier.csv" for your downloaded dataset.
+Adjust the file paths within the training script to point to `train_text_classifier.csv` and `valid_text_classifier.csv` for your downloaded dataset.
 Subsequently, execute the following command:

 ```bash
 $ python train.py